microsoft/Trieste/samples/infix/beyond-infix.md

   },
 ```

-This conversion does almost the same thing as the original (move the paren's group contents directly into an `Expression` node), but it adds the prefix `TupleCandidate` to mark that this expression may or may not be a tuple later on.
+This conversion does almost the same thing as the original (move the parentheses' group contents directly into an `Expression` node), but it adds the prefix `TupleCandidate` to mark that this expression may or may not be a tuple later on.
 Note that we use `^` to attach the `Paren` node's position to the `TupleCandidate` node, which may make debugging and error message creation easier later on.

 We can also accept `()` as a valid empty tuple, since we have a marker for what a tuple might be.